spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/marketplace/install-the-merchant-portal-marketplace-merchant-feature.md

-This document describes how to integrate the Merchant Portal - Marketplace Merchant feature into a Spryker project.
+This document describes how to install the Merchant Portal - Marketplace Merchant feature.

 ## Install feature core